ilearnazuretoday/create-app-service/README.md

 To setup our testing infrastructure, we will take advantage of the fact that Azure Cloud Shell comes with pre-installed terraform.

 You don't need to be familiar with terraform, all commands will be provided, but remember **always check scripts from internet before executing**.
-All scripts are part of the learning repository here:
+All scripts are part of the learning repository [here](https://github.com/ilearnazuretoday/create-app-service/tree/main/terraform)
-TODO: repository link

 ### Setup docker container